 Today, more than ever, there is a never-ending array of dirt bike manufacturers, models, and types to choose from.
 Be patient when shopping for a dirt bike.
 Try hard to find the one that suits you and your skill level.

-Besides your height, there are other important factors to consider.
+Besides your height and dirt bike size, there are other important factors to consider.
 Your weight, age, and most of all, experience.